6 DAYS FROM $999

 Discover Belgrade and Kalemegdan Fortress, or opt to visit Tito’s Memorial and Royal Palace

-Watersport opportunity: Rent a boat or kayak during your free time.
+Water Sport opportunity: Rent a boat or kayak during your free time.

 Home-hosted lunch in vibrant Osijek and local entertainment onboard

-Cultural Connection and Unforgettable Moment: Following a lecture about Croatia’s struggle for independence, you’ll disembark to tour Vukovar and the vibrant university city of Osijek, where you’ll meet a Croatian family while enjoying lunch in their home.
+Cultural Connection and Unforgettable Moment: Following a lecture about Croatia’s struggle for independence, you’ll disembark to discover Vukovar and the vibrant university city of Osijek, where you’ll meet a Croatian family while enjoying lunch in their home.
 This is a fantastic opportunity to learn about Croatia’s independence firsthand.
-If you’re in Osijek when school is in session, you’ll visit an elementary school classroom and meet the children, or you’ll attend a guitar concert in a church courtyard.
+If you’re around Osijek when school is in session, you’ll visit an elementary school classroom and meet the children, or you’ll attend a guitar concert in a church courtyard.
 Tonight, enjoy local entertainment on board.

 Exploring historic Pécs and its UNESCO highlights